 After 10 minutes pull the basket out and use tongs to flip the tenderloin over.
 It will brown more evenly if you remember to do this.
 But I have forgotten to flip it and it still tastes delicious!

 Once the 20 minutes are up check the temperature of the pork with an instant read thermometer.
-You want the pork to have reached a temperature of between 145 F – 150 F.
+To ensure food safety you want the meat to have reached an internal temperature of between 145 degrees F – 150 degrees F.

-Pork tenderloin sizes are fairly uniform, so it shouldn’t take much more than 25 minutes to cook.
+Pork tenderloin sizes are fairly uniform, will probably take less than 25 minutes to cook in the air fryer.